 Truck Accidents Caused by Distraction

 Over the past several years, distracted driving has slowly become a major cause of trucking accidents.
-With the increase in the use of smartphones and tablets, Texas has seen an increase in accidents due to distracted drivers–in passenger vehicles and commercial motor vehicles.
+With the increase in the use of smartphones and tablets, Texas and San Antonio have seen an increase in accidents due to distracted drivers–in passenger vehicles and commercial motor vehicles.
 Truck drivers are apparently just as distracted as other motorists.
-A 2010 report issued by the Federal Motor Carrier Safety Administration reveals that 20% of all trucking accidents are caused by distracted truck drivers.
+A 2010 report issued by the FMCSA reveals that 20% of all trucking accidents are caused by distracted truck drivers.
 Types of distractions included:

 The Dangers of Oversized Truck Loads

 Everyone has driven down the roadway and passed an 18-wheeler hauling a heavy or “wide-load.”
 Sometimes these trucks are escorted by smaller escort vehicles and sometimes they are not.
 Typically, these 18-wheelers have a lot of flags, flashers, and other warning signs.
-Due to the danger or wide or heavy loads, regulations require these extra warnings.
+Due to the danger of wide or heavy loads, regulations require these extra warnings.
 However, in spite of these warnings, these trucks sometimes cause accidents.
-Overloading and improperly-secured loads are two of the leading causes of truck accidents.
+Overloading and improperly secured loads are two of the leading causes of semi-truck accidents.

 When accidents occur involving heavy, wide, or improperly secured loads, it is important to fully investigate the cause of the accident, the dynamics of the accident, and whether the truck driver and trucking company were in compliance with state and federal laws.
 An overloaded or improperly-secured truck may be in violation of both state and federal laws if it fails to follow all the rules put in place to protect other motorists from these imposing vehicles.
 Unfortunately, the fines imposed on such violators are often simple nuisances that fail to deter future violations.
 Examples of violations for overweight and improperly-secured loads include: